Bharatiya Kisan Sangh

-The Bharatiya Kisan Sangh (BKS) (Indian Farmers' Union) is an organisation that is a subsidiary of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation.
+The Bharatiya Kisan Sangh (BKS) (Indian Farmers' Union) is an organisation that is a subsidiary of the Rashtriya Swayamsevak Sangh (RSS), a Hindutva organisation.
 The BKS was founded by Dattopant Thengadi in 1978.
-As of 2000, Rashtriya Swayamsevak Sangh claimed that the BKS had a quarter of a million members, organised in 11,000 villages and 301 districts across the country.
+As of 2000, RSS claimed that the BKS had a quarter of a million members, organised in 11,000 villages and 301 districts across the country.
 The organisation is dominated by members of the landed gentry.

 History

 Beginnings

 The first chapter of the BKS to be formed was its Rajasthan branch, founded on 13 March 1978.
 The all India organisation of the BKS was announced by Dattopant Thengadi on 4 March 1979 at the first All India Conference of BKS in Kota.
 The 650 delegates at the 1979 conference had been handpicked by Thengadi, who travelled across the country to meet with farmers' representatives.
 The launch of the BKS was preceded by earlier efforts of RSS to organise the peasantry.
 In the 1960s, RSS had organised farmers in the Vidarbha region, and again in 1972 in Uttar Pradesh.
 The RSS effort to build an agrarian front, parallel to Bharatiya Mazdoor Sangh trade union movement, had however failed to attract major mass support.